Training and nutrition tips

 The Sound to Narrows Training Tips Series was developed by Greg Klein of South Sound Running and sponsored by Saucony.
-Our thanks to Lisa Lovejoy, Sports/Wellness Dietitian at MultiCare Center for Healthy Living, for providing nutrition tips.
-Feel free to contact Lisa at 253-459-6966.
+Our thanks to Lisa Lovejoy, MEd, RD, CSSD, CD, registered dietician with an emphasis on sports and wellness at MultiCare Orthopedics & Sports Medicine for providing nutrition tips.

 After you cross the finish line, be sure to keep moving and walking for at least a half a mile or five minutes.
 This will keep your leg muscles pumping blood back to your heart for circulation to the brain and body.
 There will be open spaces to walk around as you cool down from the walk.
 Fluids and nutritious snacks will also be available.